chxpel/light-selector-tutorial/README.md

 In the code part in State Template, put this.
 It uses Euclidean distance and predefined CSS RGB codes to classify colors.

+* Rename ```tv_light_1``` to whichever light entity you want to use.
+Although I set my lights to different colors, for now, I only need to read 1 to know the color of the room.
+* This will only break if I have a light setting with many very different colors.
+Right now, all of my presets are all similar (e.g blues, reds, etc).
+In that case, Ill likely make more images, custom labels, and figure out how to incorporate multiple lights into this function

 ```
 {% set color = state_attr('light.tv_light_1', 'rgb_color') %}
 {% if color is none %}